loveEXPLORING on MSN

 BUFFALO, N.Y.
 (AP) — Ely Samuel Parker, a Seneca leader and Civil War officer who served in President Ulysses S. Grant’s ...

-A Seneca Nation leader from the Tonawanda Band of Seneca and Civil War general is set to become the first-ever Native ...
+BUFFALO, N.Y.
+(WIVB) — A Tonawanda Band of Seneca leader and Civil War general is set to become the first-ever Native American posthumously admitted to the New York State Bar of Attorneys.
+Ely S.

 This coming Wednesday, April 9, our great Union of states will officially be celebrating the 160th Anniversary of the official End of the Civil War with General Robert E. Lee’s surrender to Lieutenant ...